lk-geimfari/nebula/README.md

   <img src="https://raw.githubusercontent.com/lk-geimfari/smokkfiskur/master/other/logo2.png">
 </p>
 ---------
 __Smokkfiskur__ is a small library for colored (ANSI) output in Erlang.
-It's can be useful when you need to create a command-line applications.
+It's can be useful when you need to create a user-friendly command-line applications.

 ### Installation